eluv-io/elv-encryption/README.md

 # ELV-AFGH
-This is an implementation of AFGH for Eluvio's Content Fabric.
+This is an implementation of the [AFGH Proxy Re-Encryption Scheme](https://web.archive.org/web/20220313022340/https://eprint.iacr.org/2005/028.pdf) for Eluvio's Content Fabric.

 BLS12-381 is chosen as the underlying curve specification used.
 Rust and golang implementations are provided.

-## Implementation Choices
+## Implementation

 The following choices are made for the cryptoscheme provided in the paper.
 Additive group notation is used.
+FLE/SLE stand for First/Second Level Encryption.

 | Item                 | Paper Symbols       | Type                         | Length (Bytes) |
 | -------------------- | ------------------- | ---------------------------- | -------------- |